openpoke/decidim-module-access_codes/README.md

 to grant access is to directly grant it for the users.
 To do this:

 - Login to Decidim as an admin user.
-- Go to Admin dashboard > Users > Verifications > Access requests.
+- Go to Admin dashboard > Users > Verifications > Access codes.
 - Click "Granted requests" from the top right corner of the view.
 - You will see a list of granted access requests if any are available.
 - Click "New" from the top right corner of the view.